Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 You can see some amazing artifacts and art, including the original bronze she-wolf (Lupa), the Capitoline Venus, the original bronze statue of Marcus Aurelius, and the Dying Gaul, as well as a paintings gallery with works by Caravaggio, Domenichino, Rubens, and many others.

-I would plan on spending at least 2 hours here to really enjoy the collection.
+I would plan on spending at least 2 hours in these museums to really enjoy the collection.

 It is one of the largest public collections on display in Rome.